mxchestnut/sharedthreadllc/Community/WeaveReports/Weave Report Template.md

+# Weave Report Template

-**Purpose:** Document Shared Thread’s quarterly reflections, financial summaries, and impact metrics.
+**Purpose:** Document Shared Thread's quarterly reflections, financial summaries, and impact metrics.

-**Sections:**
+## Report Sections

-1. Highlights & Achievements
+1. **Highlights & Achievements** — Key accomplishments and milestones
-2. Financial Summary & Ratios
+2. **Financial Summary & Ratios** — Transparent financial overview
-3. Open Source & Community Updates
+3. **Open Source & Community Updates** — Contributions and community engagement
-4. Accessibility & Inclusion Progress
+4. **Accessibility & Inclusion Progress** — Equity initiatives and outcomes
-5. Ethical Challenges & Responses
+5. **Ethical Challenges & Responses** — How we handled difficult decisions
-6. Lessons Learned / Next Focus
+6. **Lessons Learned / Next Focus** — What we discovered and what's ahead

+## Publishing

-Each report is archived publicly and linked in the main vault index.
+Each report is archived publicly and linked in the main repository.
+Reports are published within 30 days of each quarter's end.

+---

+*This template ensures consistent, transparent reporting of our operations and impact.*